-- 34. That the RSO/NSO consider a detailed tennis specific facility plan to address the overall network of tennis facilities, the development of a regional competition hub facility (based at an existing facility) and partnerships between tennis clubs, schools and other users (e.g. hockey, futsal, outdoor basketball) to consolidate/rationalise supply of courts and to maximise the use of courts in the future. - 35.
-Support the Maniototo community with the renewal of the surface of the local courts for community and school use by tennis, netball and hockey.
+- 35. That a detailed tennis specific facility plan is developed to consider the overall network, the development of a regional competition hub facility (based at an existing facility) and partnerships between tennis clubs, schools and other users (e.g. hockey, futsal, outdoor basketball) to consolidate/ rationalise supply of courts and to maximise the use of courts in the future.
+Specifically address: - Renewal of courts at Arrowtown Tennis Club - Renewal of surface of the Clyde Tennis Club courts - Improvement, where needed, in quality of any shared use surfaces - 36.
+Support the Maniototo Area School in the renewal of the surface of the courts for community and school use by tennis, netball and hockey implementation plan focused on developing partnerships with tennis clubs, schools and other users (e.g. hockey, futsal) to maximise the use of existing courts.